 Our diagnostic procedure can be used to quantify the efficacy of the coregistration and reslicing algorithms, and to identify potential problems that remain in the DW images after registration and reslicing.
-We observed a substantial decline in the number of outlier counts per slice and per direction compared with the nonrealigned images, as well as a decline in the percentage of outliers per slice and per direction after coregistration [Figs. 4(a)-4(d)].
-Furthermore, we examined voxels having 0-10 outliers and found that motion correction using coregistration significantly decreased the percentage of voxels having 4-10 outliers from 2.85% to 1.41%.
-However, despite the efficacy of this method for correcting motion artifacts, 5.7% of the voxels still contained at least three outliers after coregistration, and the 28th to 33rd acquisitions (red to white on the color spectrum) contained a number of outliers [Fig. 4(c), red to white on the color spectrum].
-This may indicate that the rigid-body transformation and the interpolation method cannot completely remove the effect of moderate and large head motions in MRIs.
+We observed a substantial decline in the number of outlier counts per slice and per direction compared with the non-realigned images, as well as a decline in the percentage of outliers per slice and per direction after coregistration (Fig. 4 a, b, c, and d).
+Furthermore, we examined voxels having 0-10 outliers and found that motion correction using coregistration significantly increased the percentage of voxels without outliers from 14.5% to 29.5% (Fig. 4e).
+However, despite the efficacy of this method for correcting motion artifacts, 30% of the voxels still contained at least two outliers after coregistration (Fig. 4e), and several slices in the last 10 directions (red to white on the color spectrum) contained a large number of outliers (Fig. 4c, red to white on the color spectrum), warranting further investigation.

-The 3D images of the $-\log{10}(p)$ values for the test statistics CK_1 , CK_2 , CM_1 , and CM_2 were more sensitive and specific in assessing the quality of the DW images (Fig. 5).
-A p-value of 0.001 corresponded to a $-\log{10}(p)$ value of 3; thus a voxel having a $-\log{10}(p)$ value greater than or equal to 3.0 was conventionally regarded as statistically significant and in need of further investigation.
+The 3D images of the $-\log{10}(p)$ values for the test statistics CK1, CM2, and FA, and the outlier counts per voxel were more sensitive and specific in assessing the quality of the DW images (Figs. 5a-5p).
+A p-value of 0.01 corresponded to a $-\log{10}(p)$ value of 2; thus a voxel having a $-\log{10}(p)$ value greater than or equal to 2.0 was conventionally regarded as statistically significant and in need of further investigation.
 In all maps of $-\log{10}(p)$ values of the test statistics, we focused on voxels having significant p-values (white) and then searched for systematic patterns of these voxels in the brain.
-We found several notable changes after coregistration as follows.
-The number of voxels having large $log{10}(p)$ values for the CK1, CK2, CM1, and CM2 statistics declined dramatically following coregistration (Fig. 5).
-We also used the resampling methods in Section 3.2 to calculate the corrected $-\log{10}(p)$ values, but no significant voxel was detected for all four test statistics at the 5% significance level before and after coregistration.
-Moreover, compared with CK1 and CK2, CM1 and CM2 were more sensitive measures for detecting head motion.
+For instance, inspecting the DW images at baseline, the $-\log{10}(p)$ values did not reveal significant change in of CK1 and FA values as a consequence of the coregistration procedure (Fig. 5a, 5b, 5g, 5i, 5j, and 50).
+However, we found several notable changes after coregistration as follows.
+The number of voxels having large $-\log{10}(p)$ values for the FA statistics increased dramatically following coregistration (Fig. 5c and 5k), whereas the number of voxels containing multiple outliers declined dramatically (Fig. 5e, 5f, 5m, and 5n).
+Moreover, prior to coregistration. many voxels had $-\log{10}(p)$ values of CM2 that were greater than or equal to 2.0 (Fig. 5h), whereas the number of those voxels declined dramatically following coregistration (Fig. 5p).
+Consistent with our simulation studies (Section 4), this data analysis suggested that CM2 was a sensitive measure for detecting head motion.